With just about any lifestyle change, it’s essential to get max nutrition.

 Max Nutrition by Igniting Metabolism with Exercise

-From preventing disease to improving your all over healthy, exercise is crucial in maintaining physical and mental health.
+From preventing health risks to improving your overall health, exercise is crucial in maintaining physical and mental health.

 Although you may not always be losing weight with exercise, you are most likely improving your body composition and body fat percentage.

-As it helps burn fat and gain muscle, your weight might remain stagnant while your body loses inches .
+As it helps burn fat and gain muscle, your weight might remain stagnant while your body loses inches, as per a European Journal of Clinical Nutrition study.

 Aside from body changes and mood improvement, exercise offers the human body many more benefits.

-As mental health is often overlooked, it is important to note that exercise also improves your mood and overall mental health.
+As mental health is often overlooked, it is essential to note that exercise also improves your mood and overall mental health.

 Regarding exercise, it doesn’t matter what exactly you choose to do, as long as you get your body moving.

-It is recommended that you take small steps to get yourself exercising about three times a week .
+The Nuffield Department of Population Health recommends that you take small steps to get yourself exercising about three times a week.

 Takeaway: Optimize your overall health with exercise, as it benefits both physical and mental health.
-Exercise offers many benefits, including disease prevention.
+Exercise offers many benefits.

 Eliminate Unhealthy Fats – Think Good Fats

-With refined veggie oils and trans fats, many people are unknowingly consuming lots of unhealthy fats .
+With refined veggie oils and trans fats, many people are unknowingly consuming lots of unhealthy fats, states Health.gov.

 Some may think trans fats are no longer a problem, as the consumption rate has decreased over the years; however, it is still excessively high for healthy living.